particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

-### M-SoM schematics
+### M.2 breakout board schematics

-The schematics and design files are now included in the [M-SoM datasheet](/reference/datasheets/m-series/m2-breakout-datasheet/#schematics).
+The schematics and design files are now included in the [M.2 breakout board datasheet](/reference/datasheets/m-series/m2-breakout-datasheet/#schematics).

 ### Console device search 2025-03-10